Tanzu Greenplum® Command Center 6.4 Release Notes

-This document contains release information about Pivotal Greenplum Command Center 6.4.
-Greenplum Command Center 6.4 provides management and monitoring functionality for Pivotal Greenplum Database 6.
+This document contains release information about Tanzu Greenplum Command Center 6.4.
+Greenplum Command Center 6.4 provides management and monitoring functionality for Tanzu Greenplum Database 6.

 This topic contains release notes for Greenplum Command Center 6.4.